Facilities & Technology

 OFFICE: 540.231.8653

-Dr. Michael Evans is the Director of the School of Plant and Environmental Sciences at Virginia Tech and the Associate Director of the Controlled Environment Agriculture Innovation Center.
+Dr. Michael Evans is a Professor in the School of Plant and Environmental Sciences at Virginia Tech and the Co-Director of the Controlled Environment Agriculture Innovation Center.
 He specializes in the production of greens, herbs, strawberries and micro-tomatoes in controlled environments such as greenhouses and indoor vertical farms.
 Dr. Evans’ research is focused on techniques to maximize economic returns by reducing cropping time and maximizing yields as well as on pest management.

 MICHAEL SCHWARZ, PH.D.